 Because that new international context; even more, because the formal exit of US of the Transpacific Partnership (TPP) before it starts; plus, the formal announcement of the NAFTA´s renegotiation process in 2017; it is important for Mexico to place more emphasis on Asia-Pacific as a strategic and potentially high-yielding region.

-In this paper, it is argued that there are options for greater integration and rapprochement with the Asia Pacific region, which, apart from the actions and neo-protectionist discourses of the UK and the US, makes it essential to analyze the feasibility of Mexico's inclusion in the ongoing formal integration processes of AsiaPacific region, such as the Asia Pacific Free Trade Area (FTAAP); the Comprehensive Economic Cooperation Project (RCEAP); the Latin American Pacific Alliance (PA), and the TPP itself, individually or jointly, that can contribute to the relocation of investments and diversification of trade.
+In this paper, it is argued that there are options for greater integration and rapprochement with the Asia Pacific region, which, apart from the actions and neo-protectionist discourses of the UK and the US, makes it essential to analyze the feasibility of Mexico's inclusion in the ongoing formal integration processes of Asia-Pacific region, such as the Asia Pacific Free Trade Area (FTAAP); the Comprehensive Economic Cooperation Project (RCEAP); the Latin American Pacific Alliance (PA), and the TPP itself, individually or jointly, that can contribute to the relocation of investments and diversification of trade.
 To opt for these processes of new economic integration, some commonly neglected aspects must be considered.

 In what follows, we will put on the table, from a historical perspective, some bases and foundations of free trade, in addition to some relevant policies and free trade actions, extrapolating them to the current context, to try to answer the question that will guide this paper: Will Mexico take advantage of the current trends of US nationalist protectionism affecting “free trade” Asia Pacific region?